magicse/ncnn-hifi-GAN/README.md

 The performance of WaveNet is almost the same as that of human speech, but the generation speed is too slow.
 Recently, GAN-based Vocoder, such as MelGAN, tries to further increase the speed of speech generation.
 However, this type of model sacrifices quality while improving efficiency.
 Therefore, researchers hope to have a Vocoder with both efficiency and quality, this is HiFi-GAN.
 ## How to use.
-1. Download model here [model](https://github.com/magicse/ncnn-hifi-GAN/releases/download/models/models.zip) and place it in /models folder.
+1. Download model [hifivoice](https://github.com/magicse/ncnn-hifi-GAN/releases/download/models/models.zip) and place it in /models folder.
 2. hifivoice.exe -i melgram_flipped.jpg
 3. The input range of the mel-spectrogram for the vocoder is approximately from -11 to 2.
 For example, we take a mel-spectrogram saved in a regular jpg file with a magnitude range of 0..255.